datacommonsorg/docsite/about/contributing_datasets.md

 ## Background

-Importing data into Data Commons boils down to taking source data and converting it into a format that can be consumed into the Data Commons graph.
+Importing data into Data Commons requires converting source data into a format that the Data Commons graph can consume.
 This section presents an example that does not require statistical data.

-Given tabular data like the following:
+Given tabular data such as the following:

 |country_id  |  country_name	         |  continent_id|
 |-------|--------|---------|